things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 ## testing

-This Gateway code has been tested on the following boards:
+The single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.

-- Wemos D1 Mini + Hallard board with RFM95
-- Wemos D1 Mini + Comresult board with RFM95
-- TTGO T-Beam board, ESP32, SX1276, Battery and GPS
-- TTGO ESP32 V1 board, SX1276 on EU868
-- TTGO ESP32 V1 board, SX1278, OLED on 433MHz

 The LoRa nodes tested againts this gateway are:

 - TeensyLC with HopeRF RFM95 radio
-- Arduino Pro-Mini (default Atmega328 model, 8MHz 3.3V and 16MHz 3.3V)
+- Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V and 16MHz 3.3V)
 - ESP8266 based nodes with RFM95 transceivers.

 The code has been tested on at least 8 separate gateway boards both based on the Hallard and the Comresult boards.